 David’s début solo recording for Sony/Deutsche Harmonia Mundi, Rivals – Arias for Farinelli & Co., with Academia Montis Regalis and Alessandro De Marchi was released in August 2013 to critical acclaim.
 His other recordings include Purcell: Music For Queen Mary, with the Academy of Ancient Music and the choir of King’s College Cambridge, available on EMI Classics, as well as Ottone in Griselda and Giasone, both recorded for Pinchgut Opera Live.

-David has appeared as Ottone in Griselda (2011), Giasone in Giasone (2013) and will sing the role of Arbace in Hasse's Artaserse for Pinchgut in 2018.
+David has appeared as Ottone in Griselda (2011), Giasone in Giasone (2013) and sang the role of Arbace in Hasse's Artaserse for Pinchgut in 2018.